dkd58/Getting-and-Cleaning-Data/README.md

 Getting-and-Cleaning-Data
 =========================
-The script "run_analysis.R" in this repository reads the Human Activity Recognition Using Smartphones (HARUS) Datasets and reshapes these into a tidy dataset.
+The script "run_analysis.R" in this repository reads the Human Activity Recognition Using Smartphones Datasets and reshapes these into a tidy dataset.
 The structure of these files is described in the Codebook.md, as is the structure of the resulting tidy dataset, which is called means_per_act_subj.txt.